 In 1929, the Wall Street Crash plunged the USA into economic depression.
 They called in their loans to other countries and put up customs barriers to stop imports of foreign goods.
 This created a depression across the world.
 In the UK the effect was a reduction in trade, a fall in output from heavy industry, high unemployment, and poverty.
 One of the underlying causes was the out-dated, labour intensive practises in our industries.
 Once the Depression lifted in the mid 1930s (after much reform), and affluence returned, the lucky ones wanted to party and shop - to enjoy increased leisure, luxury goods, and modernity.
 Photographic equipment needed to match the new out-and-about lifestyle, and 35mm cameras were the future.

-tube could be retracted into this empty space, shrinking the size of the camera (as seen in modern compact digital cameras, where the lenses telescopes outwards for use, then collapses back into the camera body when switched off).
+tube could be retracted into this empty space, shrinking the size of the camera (as seen in modern compact digital cameras, where the lens telescopes outwards for use, then collapses back into the camera body when switched off).
 The issue with tube cameras - as a genre - is that many (primarily Leica and its many copiers) had interchangeable lenses, which makes their classification transient.
-The only manufacturer of cameras with fixed collapsible lenses that I can call to mind was the West German Wirgin Company.
+The only manufacturer of 35mm cameras with fixed collapsible lenses that I can call to mind was the West German Wirgin Company, plus the Japanese Monte 35 (Shinsei Optical Works) from about 1953.
 We more commonly think of folding cameras as those with a Bellows.